-The BC Municipal Climate Leadership Council (BCMCLC) and Community Energy Association (CEA) invite you to the 2022 Climate Leaders Institute (CLI).
-This year's theme is Bring It Home in The Decade of Climate Action.
-Our goal is to provide participants with the opportunity to learn, share and contextualize proven climate action solutions to meet their community's unique needs.
+The BC Municipal Climate Leadership Council (BCMCLC) and Community Energy Association (CEA) present the Climate Leaders Institute (CLI).
+The theme for the 2022 CLI was Bring It Home in The Decade of Climate Action.
+At this dynamic 3-day event, elected officials from across BC were provided the opportunity to learn, share and contextualize proven climate action solutions to meet their community's unique needs.

 in person at the

 Clockwise from top left: A “fishbowl” session during the 2019 CLI; participants discuss key topics in small groups; The third CLI, taking place in 2022, will be at the UBC Centre for Interactive Research on Sustainability, a showpiece of sustainability and urban development.

 CLI is a unique opportunity for BC local elected officials and local government senior staff to come together for peer mentorship, support, tools, and inspiration on accelerating climate action in your community.
 We use a combination of small break out groups and presentations to ensure participants are able to learn new skills and strategies and apply them.
 All content at CLI is designed and delivered by colleagues, leading professionals and inspirational speakers.
 The last CLI in 2019 was sold out.

 Sessions at the 2022 CLI were structured into three themes, starting with defining success in the long-term, then exploring the policy pathways in this critical decade of climate action, and ending with a strong focus on gaining support and momentum in the short-term.